To learn more, visit 2023 Course and subject delivery.

 |Fees||Look up fees|

 This dual delivery subject will be delivered by a multidisciplinary team of experts from Australia and around the world.
-Topics covered include understanding intersectoral and One Health approaches, and boosting the surge capacity of health systems including preparing and protecting the health work force and other frontline responders.
-The subject attends to the importance of community engagement, equity and inclusion, and communications issues in preparedness and response to pandemics.
+Topics covered include understanding intersectoral and One Health approaches, outbreak risk assessment and boosting the surge capacity of health systems including preparing and protecting the health work force and maintaining access to essential health services.
+The subject attends to the importance of community engagement, and communications issues in preparedness and response to pandemics.
 The utility of different data sources for planning and response, including scientific data, epidemiological data and health systems data is also addressed.
-Other key topics addressed in the subject are the social and economic impacts of population containment strategies, and the politics of developing and distributing treatments, cures and vaccines for pandemics.
-Other key topics addressed in the subject include the wider health footprint of pandemics, as well as the social, economic and mental health impacts of population containment strategies, and the politics of developing and distributing treatments, cures and vaccines for pandemics.
+Other key topics addressed in the subject are the social and economic impacts of non-pharmaceutical interventions, and the politics of developing and distributing treatments and vaccines for pandemics.

 Intended learning outcomes